How to Thrive As a Stay At Home Parent

 “Remove the word “just” when saying you are ‘just a stay at home mom, dad etc’.
 You are so much more and your role is important.
 Also just like anything in life this is a season.
 Some you enjoy and some not so much,” says local stay at home mom Christine Trageser.

-Staying at home has it’s good days and it’s not so good.
+Staying at home has its good days and its not so good.
 It’s important to remember during those tougher moments that someday this will all pass, your kids will be grown and they’ll have all your love and efforts to thank for it.

 NO COMMENTS